 Smug Cruise, stupid Cruise, needy Cruise, awesome Cruise.

-Is the mere existence of Tom Cruise in a film considered box office poison now, or was it an easy excuse not to take a chance on something that wasn’t a franchise film based on a best-selling novel or a sequel to The Whatever Games?
+Is the mere existence of Tom Cruise in a non Mission: Impossible that’s film considered box office poison now, or was it an easy excuse not to take a chance on something that wasn’t a franchise film based on a best-selling novel or a sequel to The Whatever Games?
 Cruise is in his early fifties, and being an action star still isn’t easy, especially the work he puts in; you think you can look like that by accident?
 Emily Blunt has become the go-to lady for physically and mentally fit – yet too often is a supporting actress rather than a lead; can we get this woman a lead role please?
 Even the bit parts in this film were amazing, The production design is top-notch as well; it isn’t easy creating a new alien species, other-worldly technology, and re-thought military hardware whenever a new story like this is written.

 It’s hard to find any fault in a film this tightly edited.
 The genius is everything that isn’t said, an instant shorthand that Cage and Rita quickly create; for us, the movie is two hours long, but in story time, months of reboots have gone by and these characters work together like a single unit.
 If there is any misstep in plotting that seems obvious, it is near the end when the day is near to be won but at the cost of everything – but it IS a Tom Cruise movie, after all.